ThisisAqib/ball_bouncer_pygame/README.md

 When running, you will see:

-- A ball bouncing within a rotating boundary.
+- A ball bouncing within a rotating arc boundary.
-- Collision sounds when the ball interacts with certain regions.
+- Sound when the ball escapes rotating arc.

 ## **Project Structure**
 ```bash